jha14/PRDM1-Tcell-atherosclerosis/README.md

 6. Output figures and tables will be saved to the results/ folder as specified.

 ## 📄 Citation
-The manuscript is currently under review.
+The manuscript has been accepted for publication in Genome Medicine and is currently in press.

 Han Jin, Sanne L. Maas, et al. (2025).
 Identification of a PRDM1-regulated T cell network to regulate atherosclerotic plaque inflammation.
-Under Review.
 [DOI pending]

 (*Han Jin and Sanne L. Maas contributed equally to this work*)